camunda/camunda-docs/docs/self-managed/tasklist-deployment/configuration.md

 </Configuration>
 ```

-By default, Console log appender is used.
+By default, Console Appender is used.

-[//]:# (Do you mean ConsoleAppender above?)

 ### JSON logging configuration